-Alternative schools show graduation rate increase
+Alternative schools show graduation rate hike

 FARMINGTON — The alternative high schools in San Juan County showed the largest improvement in their high school graduation rate with three of them increasing between more than 9 percentage points and almost 15 percentage points, according to recently released data.

 That change comes as the graduation rate for three high schools in the Central Consolidated School District decreased between 8.6 and 18.3 percentage points.